 Where We Stayed: Azerai La Residence Hue.
 It was the home of the French Governor in the 1940s and 1950s and it’s an iconic property.
 I had stayed there ten years ago and the breakfast was among my favorite breakfasts anywhere in the world – perfect French pastries, amazing tropical fruit (including some of the best mango I’ve ever had) and Nina Simone on the stereo.
 So I booked the hotel again.
 The hotel is beautiful and our room was perfect, with a view overlooking the river, but breakfast wasn’t what I remembered.
 The food wasn’t as good – especially the pastries – and the music and setting were bland.
 So disappointed!

-Hoi An was just voted the best city in the world in Travel & Leisure’s annual reader survey.
+Hoi An was voted the best city in the world in Travel & Leisure’s annual reader survey.
 I disagree.
-It’s a cute lantern-filled, tourist-friendly town and it’s definitely worth a stop for a night, but it’s not one of the world’s great cities.
+It’s a cute lantern-filled, tourist-friendly town and it’s definitely worth a stop for a night, but it’s not one of the world’s great cities, or the best place to go in Asia with kids.
 It’s simply Instagrammable.
 We arrived in the afternoon, relaxed at our hotel a little, walked 10 minutes to the center of town, got dinner at a Greek/Vietnamese cafe, let a lady row us up and down the river at sunset, bought banana pancakes on the street and enjoyed the town for a little while before walking back to the hotel.
 Then the next morning we left.

 Highlight: Our rowboat ride at sunset.
 We didn’t intend to do it – a lady simply started talking to me and ushering us onto her boat.
 But we loved it.